TruemindLMS/TIms-Backend/TeamIndia.TalentFlow/README.md

 dotnet run --project TeamIndia.TalentFlow.API
 ```

-Swagger UI is available at `https://localhost:{PORT}/swagger/index.html` when enabled.
+Swagger UI can be accessed at https://localhost:{PORT}/swagger/index.html when it is enabled.
+After logging in, obtain your JWT token and use the Authorize button in Swagger to paste and apply the token for authenticated requests.

 Certificate generation
 - The service generates PDF certificates using PuppeteerSharp.
 On first run PuppeteerSharp will download a compatible Chromium binary.
 Make sure the host environment allows the download and execution of headless Chromium.